 We have pizza almost every Friday night.
-So, it’s a thrill when we try a new recipe and even more exciting when the recipe can be made in our Babycakes Cake Pop Maker.
-(After our 3 minute donut hole session, the obsession with this nifty contraption continues.
-We have now upgraded to the Flip-Over version.)
+So, it's a thrill when we try something new, like this pizza bites recipe, and even more exciting when the recipe can be made in our Babycakes Cake Pop Maker.

 The dough for these pizza bites is brushed with a mixture of olive oil, garlic and rosemary and then stuffed with three cheeses.
 They are absolutely divine and inspired by the Garlic and Rosemary Three Cheese Pizza recipe on the Taste and Tell Blog.